Mass Customized Consumer Products: 3D Printed Shoes, Earbuds, Razors, and More

 Thanks to its unique capabilities, 3D printing is unleashing new possibilities and business opportunities.
 What used to be too complex, prohibitively expensive, or impractical to produce with traditional methods is available at no extra cost with digital technologies, giving full control to designers and opening the door for fully customizable consumer products to become a reality.

-Read on to see how companies like Gillette and New Balance are utilizing 3D printing and digital technologies to push boundaries in customization to bring customers closer to the products they consume.
+Read on to see how companies like Gillette and New Balance are utilizing 3D printing and digital technologies to push boundaries in mass customization to bring customers closer to the products they consume.

 Fielding Next-Level Athletic Performance With 3D Printed Shoes